This page hosts a range of resources, for both parents and young people, to help start conversations and aid education in racism and anti-racism.

 Downloadable lessons on people of colour throughout history.

-investigating media stories about racism and critiquing what is in the media.
+An activity pack investigating media stories about racism and critiquing what is in the media.

 Resources for older teens, on the slavery abolition movement in America.

 A downloadable colouring book, with activities, based on the Black Lives Matter movement’s themes.

 Activity pack from Geraldine Conor Foundation about the Windrush generation and scandal.

 For young people

 Recently there has been a lot of images, videos and reports of violence against black people, and as a result protests across the world, particularly related to the Black Lives Matter movement.
 These reports can be concerning, and even scary, and you might not fully understand everything you’re seeing or you may want to know more.

 If you have questions about what you see on the news, on the internet or the place where you live it’s important to tell your parents or an adult you trust.
 If you are upset or worried by what is happening, or if you have experienced racism, then telling someone you trust is a good first step.